murray1978/EPROM_EMU/README.md

    5V not connected on C2, C3, C4, C5, C7, C8, C10, C11, C12, C14
 5. possibly other error's yet to be found.
 6. A1 pin is reduntant
+7. IC1 (74LS137), Pins 9 and 7, will never get triggered, the correct connections are pins 15 and 14, solder a jumper bridge between 9 to 15 and 7 to 14.

 ## Substitutions
 1. U1 can be replaced with a 74LS138